mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.2.0-Release-Notes.md

 squeezing repeating whitespace and replacing it with hyphens.
 If any object name conversions take place, a warning will be logged.

+### Monitor Scripts

+The execution of monitor scripts has been made synchronous.
+This means that a monitor will wait until the executed script is done or until a timeout is exceeded.
+The timeout is configurable with the `script_timeout` parameter.

+For more information, refer to the [monitor documentation](../Monitors/Monitor-Common.md).

 ### Read-only Administrative Users

 Users that can only perform read-only operations can be created with `add